jarusll/the-logs/index.md

 Maybe in an year I can get really efficient with org-mode and migrate my site to it.

 I wrote a literal program in org-mode today.
-I still need to figure out how to integrate it on my site because my site uses markdown.
+I still need to figure out how to integrate it on my site because it uses markdown.
 There are some issues which need to be fixed for markdown export from org-mode.

 Good day, night.